Randy Scruggs: Career

 As a songwriter, Scruggs's credits include "We Danced Anyway", "Love Don't Care (Whose Heart It Breaks)", "Love Has No Right", "Don't Make It Easy for Me", "Chance of Lovin' You", and "Angel in Disguise".

 Scruggs worked with many artists, including Michael Card, The Talbot Brothers, Waylon Jennings, Earl Thomas Conley, George Strait and Emmylou Harris.
 His career began in 1970 with the release of All the Way Home, a collaboration with his older brother Gary.
 Scruggs recorded his debut solo LP Crown of Jewels in 1998.
 He played the electric bass on John Hartford's 1971 album Aereo-Plain.

 In 1972, Scruggs released another album recorded with Gary: The Scruggs Brothers.
 Reviewing in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau said: "Significant that two musicians so close to the Flatt-picking roots—though it ought to be remembered that their father is an entertainer, not a mountaineer—have put together such a doleful-sounding country-rock band in the face of the good-time sippin'-that-wine stuff the more famous guys are selling."

 In 1994, Scruggs teamed with Earl Scruggs and Doc Watson to contribute the song "Keep on the Sunny Side" to the AIDS benefit album Red Hot + Country produced by the Red Hot Organization.

-Scruggs died after a short illness on April 17, 2018 at the age of 64.
+Scruggs died after a short illness on April 17, 2018, at the age of 64.

+Scruggs Sound Studio

+In 1980, Scruggs established Scruggs Sound Studio, a recording studio located in Berry Hill, Tennessee.
+The studio was the location where the Nitty Gritty Dirt Band recorded Will the Circle Be Unbroken: Volume Two (1989) and its followup in 2002, as well as Keith Whitley: A Tribute Album (1994).
+Other artists recording at the studio included Toby Keith, Donna Ulisse, John Michael Montgomery, and others.
+In 2018, Scruggs sold the studio to Johnny Reid, who renovated and reopened it as Soultrain Sound Studios in 2020.